Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/awards/apply.md

    Up to five finalists will be chosen for each category.
 Each finalist will be asked to form a presentation team of one teacher and up to three students and present live to the judges on Awards Day.

-Once you have decided on the category or categories you would like to apply for, download the [application pack.](/assets/images/application-form.pdf)
+Once you have decided on the category you would like to apply for, download the application pack as a [pdf](https://app.forestry.io/sites/owrg3eggokqd3w/body-media//assets/images/application-form.pdf) or in a format of your choice from [Google document.](https://docs.google.com/document/d/1DzWjd1bNIjAkNYeFtGmWbNMDkVqrWVVari4ANgWFito/edit?usp=sharing)

 | Deadline for applications: | Friday 7th February 2020 |
 | Awards day: | Friday 13th March 2020 |